meilisearch/documentation/learn/getting_started/algolia_migration.md

 touch script.js
 ```

-This is where we will add the migration code.
+This file will hold the migration code.

 ### Install required packages

-To get started, we'll need two different packages.
+To get started, you'll need two different packages.
 The first is `algoliasearch`, the JavaScript client for the Algolia API, and the second is `meilisearch`, the JavaScript client for the Meilisearch API.

 ```bash
 npm install algoliasearch meilisearch